cedillak/cedillak.github.io/README.md

 ## Technical requirements
 ### JavaScript code:
-1. **Digital Clock:** I implemented a digital clock using JavaScript that displays the current time and updates every second.
-This involved creating a function to get the current time, format it as a string, and update the HTML element's content with this string every second using `setInterval`.
+1. **Digital Clock:** I implemented a digital clock using JavaScript that displays the current time.
+The digital clock function updates the inner HTML of an element with the ID `digit-clock` to show the current date and time.
+This function is called every 500 milliseconds using `setInterval`, ensuring the displayed time remains current.
 2. **Analog Clock:** For the analog clock, I used JavaScript to create a clock face with moving hands.
-This involved calculating the rotation angles for the hour, minute, and second hands based on the current time and updating the CSS transform property of these elements every second.
+The analog clock is drawn on a canvas element.
+The code first sets up the canvas context and adjusts the center of the clock.
+It then periodically calls the `drawClock` function every second to update the clock’s face, numbers, and hands.
-3. **Show/Hide Email:** I added a JavaScript function to toggle the visibility of my email address.
-This function changes the display property of the HTML element containing the email between 'none' and 'block' when a button is clicked.
+3. **Show/Hide Email:** This feature toggles the visibility of an email address.
+Initially, the email is hidden.
+When the user clicks a button, the `showhideEmail` function either shows or hides the email address by modifying the inner HTML of the `email` element and updating its content accordingly.
 4. **Confetti Animation:** To add a playful element, I incorporated the JS Confetti library.
-I created a button and attached an event listener to it.
-When the button is clicked, the library's `addConfetti` method is called, which triggers a confetti animation on the page.
+The confetti effect is triggered by clicking a button.
+The button has an event listener that calls the `addConfetti` method of the JSConfetti library, which generates a confetti animation using specified emojis.

 ### Integrate the jokeAP:
 I integrated the JokeAPI to fetch a new programming joke every minute.
-I used jQuery to make an AJAX GET request to the API endpoint and update the HTML content with the joke.
-This process is repeated every 60 seconds using `setInterval`.
+The code uses jQuery to fetch a joke from the JokeAPI every 60 seconds.
+The `fetchJoke` function makes a GET request to the API and updates the HTML of an element with the ID `joke-of-the-day` to display the joke.
+This ensures that the joke updates automatically at regular intervals.

 ### Integrate public API with graphics:
 1. **Random Dog Image API:** I used the Dog CEO's Dog API to fetch and display a random dog image.
-I created a function that makes a fetch request to the API, processes the JSON response, and updates the `src` attribute of an HTML `img` element with the image URL.
+The fetch function makes a request to the API, retrieves the image URL, and then calls `display_image` to set the `src` attribute of an `img` element to this URL, displaying the image on the page.
 2. **Pokémon Image API:** As a bonus, I implemented functionality to fetch and display a Pokémon image based on user input.
 I used the PokeAPI to get data for a Pokémon specified by the user.
 The fetch request is made when the user submits the Pokémon name, and the image URL from the response is used to update the `src` attribute of an HTML `img` element.

 ### Use JavaScript cookies to remember the client: